Soft vs Hard Menstrual Cups: What Are The Differences

 - Contains no Bisphenol A, Phthalates, Latex or Alkylphenols

 This menstrual cup is a great firm cup, and is marketed as such.
-It is made for women who have strong pelvic muscles and is 25% more resilient than the MeLuna Classic version.
-It immediately springs back into shape when pushed down and it claims that the cup will unfold properly, even under the stress of sport and exercise.
+It is made for women who have strong pelvic muscles.
+It is also 25% more resilient than the MeLuna Classic version.
+The menstrual cup immediately springs back into shape when pushed down.
+Even under the stress of sport and exercise.

 The Keeper Cup